Text Us Text to Contact Us

 Plastic surgery practices, on the other hand, have not used virtual consultations on a regular basis.
 Thus, this has been a huge change in our regular routine, and we’re happy to be able to provide the option to our patients.

-Since reopening, we’ve seen a huge influx of new and old customers who are interested in surgery and other procedures.
+Since reopening, we’ve seen a huge influx of new and old customers who are interested in elective surgeries and other procedures.
 At the same time, however, we were scheduling and rescheduling patients throughout the entire time that we were closed as well.

 This has produced a record backlog of both surgical and non-surgical patients.
 Some individuals have to wait unprecedentedly long periods just to get their first consultation appointment.
 As far as we know from speaking with other plastic surgeons around the country, this is happening everywhere.